What should your next fitness goal be? Take the quiz.

 Share:

-For years, we’ve heard that 10,000 steps is the ideal number of daily steps to aim for—and there’s definitely some truth to this.
-But there isn’t really a “magic” number that works for everyone when it comes to steps per day since there are quite a few factors that influence how many steps you need per day.
-One thing most people agree on?
+For years, we’ve heard that 10,000 steps is the ideal number of daily steps to aim for—and there are definitely some solid reasons why experts recommend aiming for such a lofty goal.
+But there isn’t really a “magic” daily step count that works for everyone, since there are quite a few factors that influence how many steps per day you need.
+One thing most experts agree on?
 Walking more is good for you.

 According to a 2022 study of nearly 80,000 participants, people who walked more steps per day (up to 10,000) had a lower risk of dementia, cancer, heart disease, and early death.
-In other words, glancing at your Smartwatch a few times a day to make sure you’re on track to make 10,000 steps is probably a good idea.
+So glancing at your smartwatch a few times a day to make sure you’re on track to achieve your daily step goal is probably a good idea.

 But the findings of this study aren’t the whole picture, and in fact, within the study, there are quite a few nuances.
 Here’s everything you need to know about the daily number of steps you really need, and how to make sure you get them.

-Charlotte Weidenbach, a Peloton instructor and doctor, says that while 10,000 steps can be a helpful guideline for people, it’s not a magic number, and every step—and workout—counts.
-“The idea is to fight our sedentary lifestyle and make people move more,” Charlotte explains.
-“If you get fewer steps in but are cycling to work, taking the stairs, and taking Peloton Cycling Classes… it is absolutely fine [to take fewer steps].”
+But Charlotte Weidenbach, a Peloton instructor and doctor, says that there’s nothing miraculous about 10,000 steps.
+More important to keep in mind is that every step—and workout—counts.
+“The idea is to fight our sedentary lifestyle and make people move more,” Dr. Charlotte explains.
+“If you get fewer steps in but are cycling to work, taking the stairs, and taking Peloton cycling classes… it is absolutely fine [to take fewer steps].”

 Does Age Change the Recommended Steps Per Day?